projecthuda/projecthuda.github.io/docs/mvp.md

 1.  **Color-Coded Cells**: Cells containing missing values are highlighted in a distinct color, light blue, for quick and easy identification.
 ![enter image description here](https://i.postimg.cc/GcB0H4JH/tabla.png)

 2.  **Conditional Formatting**: Gradient colors are applied across columns to visualize the range of values, effectively pinpointing outliers and illustrating data distributions.
-Gradient colors range from light yellow to dark red.
+Gradient colors range from light green to dark red.
 The smallest value in the dataset is of light yellow color, and the highest is of dark red color.
 ![enter image description here](https://i.postimg.cc/SmM3hByM/colored-table-1.png)

 3.  **In-Table Summary Statistics**: Essential summary statistics, including mean, median, standard deviation, and the percentage of missing values, are displayed for a clicked row or a column.